carbon-language/carbon-lang/toolchain/docs/check.md

 instruction kind and the (up to) four fields described above.
 This balances the size of `SemIR::Inst` against the overhead of indirection.

-Most instructions have with them a `LocId` that tracks its location, and is stored on the `InstStore` and retrieved by `GetLocId()`.
-The exception to this is `SemIR::Builtin` which do come with an associated location (as they do not come from source code) and for which `GetLocId()` will return `LocId::Invalid`.
+Most instructions have with them a `LocId` that tracks their location, and is stored on the `InstStore` and retrieved by `GetLocId()`.
+The exception to this is `SemIR::Builtin` which do not come with an associated location (as they do not come from source code) and for which `GetLocId()` will return `LocId::Invalid`.

 A `SemIR::InstBlock` can represent a code block.
 However, it can also be created when a series of instructions needs to be closely associated, such as a